A note on the style of this blog.

 Silvester and Rule’s book goes on: “In that attack (the Lower Plenty one), a man armed with a knife and a gun removed a pane of glass from the lounge room window and broke in to a family home about 4am.
 He forced both parents onto their stomachs and tied their hands and feet before he locked them in a wardrobe.
 Their seven-year-old son was tied to a bed, and the eleven-year-old daughter was then attacked. he cut the phone lines and left after two hours in the house.
 He used knots favoured by truck drivers and farmers who need to secure loads.
 He also used sailing knots and others used by anglers for restringing musical instruments”.

 This information about the Lower Plenty attack is striking for a couple of reasons.
 Firstly, the description of the entry to the household contradicted previous descriptions of the entry in which it was claimed the man had “smashed” the window to enter the property.
-Secondly, this description of the knots used to tie up the victims is unique and is not repeated even in the later in-depth articles by Keith Moor (although Moor does describe the knots as the kind used by tradesmen).
+Secondly, this description of the knots used to tie up the victims is unique and is not repeated even in the later in-depth articles by Keith Moor (although Moor does describe it as “expertly tied using knots commonly used by sailors and and those familiar with using rope to secure loads”).

 Keith Moor’s Herald Sun article Mr Cruel suspected of at least a dozen attacks on children